msv-lab/modus/README.md

 ## Motivating example

 A Modus build is defined in a Modusfile, a variant of Dockerfile where `FROM ...` instructions are replaced with more general `RULE ...` instructions that express build stages as Datalog rules.
-The Modusfile below is designed to compare the outputs of the program `foo.c` compiled with and without optimizations.
-The stage `compile`, which depends on the image `gcc:4.9` and is parametrized with the compiler flags `CFLAGS`, compiles the program `foo.c`.
+The Modusfile below is designed to compare the outputs of the program `foo.c` compiled with different compilers.
+The stage `compile`, parametrized with the gcc version `GCC_VERSION` and the compiler flags `CFLAGS`, compiles the program `foo.c`.
 The stage `test`, which depends on the previous stage `compile`, executes a test.
-Finally, the final stage `compare` depends on two instances of `test` with the flags `-O0` and `-O3` respectively. `compare` first copies the output file from the second instance of `test` (aliased as `test_opt` because of ambiguity), and then compares it with the output of the first instance.
+Finally, the final stage `compare` depends on two instances of `test` that uses GCC versions `V1` and `V2` respectively. `compare` first copies the output file from the second instance of `test` (aliased as `test2` because of ambiguity), and then compares it with the output of the first instance.

-    RULE compile(CFLAGS) :- image("gcc:4.9")
+    RULE compile(GCC_VERSION, CFLAGS) :- image("gcc:${GCC_VERSION}")
     COPY foo.c .
     RUN gcc ${CFLAGS} -c foo.c -o foo

-    RULE test(CFLAGS) :- compile(CFLAGS)
+    RULE test(GCC_VERSION) :- compile(GCC_VERSION, "-O2")
     RUN ./foo 1 2 3 > /output.txt

-    RULE compare() :- test("-O0"), test("-O3") as test_opt
+    RULE compare(V1, V2) :- test(V1), test(V2) as test2
-    COPY --from=test_opt /output.txt /output_opt.txt
+    COPY --from=test2 /output.txt /output2.txt
-    RUN diff /output.txt /output_opt.txt
+    CMD diff /output.txt /output2.txt

 Modus provides a source-to-source translator from Modusfiles to Dockerfiles, `modus-transpile`.
 In Bash shell, the above build can be executed by running

-    docker build . -f <(modus-transpile Modusfile --query 'compare()')
+    docker build . -f <(modus-transpile Modusfile --query 'compare("4.8", "4.9")')

 where the `--query` option specifies the target image.
-The default query can be set in Modusfile by adding `QUERY compare()`.

 Modus can print the proof tree of a given query that shows how the target image is constructed from parent images:

-    $ modus-transpile Modusfile --query 'compare()' --proof
+    $ modus-transpile Modusfile --query 'compare("4.8", "4.9")' --proof
-    compare()
+    compare("4.8", "4.9")
-    ├── test("-O0")
+    ├── test("4.8")
-    │   └── compile("-O0")
+    │   └── compile("4.8", "-O2")
-    │       └── image("gcc:4.9")
+    │       └── image("gcc:4.8")
-    └── test("-O3") as test_opt
+    └── test("4.9") as test2
-        └── compile("-O3")
+        └── compile("4.9", "-O2")
             └── image("gcc:4.9")

 In contrast with the Modusfile, in a Dockerfile the stages `compile` and `test` would have to be duplicated for each compiler option.